2/20/2025

 Operator

-And your next question comes from the line of Ken Hoekster.
-With Bank of America, please go ahead.
+And your next question comes from the line of Ken Hoekster with Bank of America.
+Please go ahead.

 speaker

-Ken Hoekster
+Ken Hoekstra

-Analyst at Bank of America
+Analyst, Bank of America

 Hey, great.
 Good morning, Elaine.
 So a lot happened, it seemed like, in the numbers in the LTL.
 Length of haul dropped a couple hundred miles.
 You added trucks.
 You mentioned an $8 million charge in there.
 Maybe talk about what's going on at the LTL so we can understand the dynamic and the speed that things are changing.
 And it looked like GP revenue is really shifting down very quick.
 So a lot of dynamics going on here.
 Maybe walk through what changed so quickly.